-It only takes a few minutes to open and create the bones of your store using Shopify.
-I like that when you first start to build your site but aren’t ready to launch you can view your store either via the live editor in the backend or online by using a password mailed to you when you sign up for a free trial.
-To make the process of opening your store even easier Shopify also offers a service for purchasing and setting up a domain name (under “store settings” then “domain”) or walks you through how to use your current URL in your store.
+As for getting the online store set up, it only takes a few minutes to open and create the bones of your store using Shopify.
+I like that when you first start to build your site, you can preview how it will look before you go live.
+You can view your store either via the live editor in the backend or online by using a password, which is mailed to you when you sign up for a free trial.
+To make the process of opening your store even easier, Shopify also offers a service for purchasing and setting up a domain name (under “store settings” then “domain”) or walks you through how to use your current URL in your store.

-Your admin homepage outlines the four main steps you’ll need to take to get selling: adding products, customizing look and feel, setting up your domain, and nailing down shipping and tax info.
-In reality you’ll also want to spend time writing store policies, adding a shop description and details in general settings, integrating add-ons like Google Analtyics, and more.
-It’s hard to imagine a much easier system for inputting collections (AKA categories,) customer info, items, images, etc. The improved fraud detection and partial returns features offered in the new version only sweeten the deal.
+Your admin homepage outlines the four main steps you’ll need to take before you start selling: adding products, customizing your branding, setting up your domain, and determining your shipping and tax info.
+But of course, the seasoned retailer knows they will also want to spend time writing store policies, adding a shop description and product details, integrating add-ons like Google Analtyics, and more.
+Inputting collections (aka categories,) customer info, items, images, etc was very straightforward.
+The improved Fraud Detection and Partial Returns features offered in the new version only sweeten the deal.

-Some more bullets about Shopify's ease of use:
+Some quick notes about Shopify’s ease of use:

-- You can drag and drop links in your navigation menu in order to rearrange them (I'm a big fan of drag/drop).
+- You can drag and drop links in your navigation menu in order to rearrange them.

 - There’s a blog/article section that comes standard with every shop, and adding pages or blog posts is incredibly easy to do.